 March gives me the most emotional lift.
 In so many other parts of the country, March taunts you with a whiff of spring, but for the most part you are looking at the possibility of snow, sleet, and another several weeks of gray (looking at you, Boston with your forecast of 37 degrees and gray next Tuesday).
-Here in the greater Charleston area, March has our trees budding up, yellow jasmine starting to bloom, and pollen spreading across porches, stoops, and cars.
+Here in my area, March has our trees budding up, yellow jasmine starting to bloom, and pollen spreading across porches, stoops, and cars.
 Parents of middle school boys have even given up the futile efforts of questioning their decisions to wear shorts in all weather.

 The season reflects what so many people are feeling right now.
 Hope and joy.
 Almost to the day, I am writing this a year after we finished our last in-person SAIS staff retreat, knowing that several SAIS member schools had already made the decisions to close campuses temporarily.
 At that time we were unsure of when we would return to our schools or where this pandemic would take us.

 In that time, we have held 188 roundtables and hosted 76 webinars.
 We have sponsored numerous events with our colleague associations, with the largest hosting almost 2,000 people.
 The combination of all events includes almost 20,000 attendees.
 It is safe to say that this time last year, we never dreamed that we would have the opportunity to help connect so many people with ideas, resources, and each other.
 Through these meetings, we have all become familiar with our pets, family members, porches, offices, backyards, and a host of other details we might never have known were it not for this time.